I Zingari League

 Notable local non-league clubs Marine and Formby competed in this league in the past.
+Formby's spell was 1931-38, during which time Albert Tomkin signed directly from Formby to Tottenham Hotspur in the Football League Second Division.

 A representative fixture against the Lancashire Amateur League was played annually between 1919 and the league's discontinuation.

 Member clubs

 The final season's Premier Division featured 14 teams.
 The final champions were Old Xaverians.

 I Zingari Combination

 The I Zingari Combination was founded in 1904 to serve as a competition primarily for the reserve sides of I Zingari League clubs.
 Despite the discontinuation of the League, the Combination continues to run, hosting 39 teams across a single open-age and three veterans' divisions.
 Whilst no formal arrangement exists, the open-age competition frequently serves as a provider of clubs to the Liverpool County Premier League.
 It can therefore be said to occupy a position at level 14 of the English football league system.